 Students who are unable to attend an exam for a legitimate unavoidable reason may take a make-up exam only if the student provides suitable documentation of the absence and takes the make-up in a timely manner.
 Students who miss a lab activity or homework assignment for a legitimate reason should use their dropped scores for the first missed lab activity and the first missed homework assignment.
-Make-up work for subsequent legitimate absences must be discussed with the instructor within one week of missing the assignment.
+Make-up work for subsequent legitimate absences must be discussed with the instructor.